 - Light it Up –some bookcases have built-in lighting if yours doesn’t utilize directional lighting in your room to make sure it stands out even at night.

 With a variety of bookcase styles to choose from, select a set of shelves that will match your decor style. Étagère bookcases have an open design and barrister bookcases have an old-world style with closing glass-front doors.
 Many bookcases have closed sides and backs, ranging in size from table height to ceiling height.
 Ladder bookcases lean back toward the wall with graduated shelf sizes, corner bookshelves offer petite triangular shelves that make the most of any nook and cantilever cases have a sleek, modern look.

 Yorkwood Cappuccino Bookcase

-Many entertainment wall units and media centers can be found with built in bookshelves, but bookcases are not just for living room.
+Many entertainment wall units and media centers can be found with built-in bookshelves, but bookcases are not just for the living room.
 Bedrooms, kitchens, hallways and playrooms all benefit with added shelving.

 Bookcases in Kid’s Bedrooms and Playrooms

 Kid’s beds with bookcases in the headboards offer a place to keep bedtime storybooks, treasures and mementos.
 Hutches on dressers can offer additional space for storage and display.
 Bookcases for the playroom typically have short stature for easy access to tots.
 Cube bookcases are handy for kid’s rooms and playrooms because they are conveniently sized to fit soft-sided storage cubes which function like drawers to contain toys and clutter.